How many times have you gone to the beach, got everything set up and realized that you forgot to pack something? Don’t worry, we’ve all done it!

 First Aid Kit

-It’s always best to keep a little first aid kit either in your car or with you at the beach.
-You’ll be surprised at how handy that will be.
-It’s easy to step on a shell or wipe out in a wave causing little bumps and scrapes.
+It’s always best to keep a first aid kit in your car or even bring it to the beach with you.
+You’ll be surprised at how handy it can be.
+Especially with kids, it’s easy to step on a shell, get knocked down by a wave or fall while running — causing little bumps and scrapes.

-Often there are times where you are on the beach looking out toward the ocean and someone asks you “what is that?” pointing to a small blip in the distance.
+Often there are times when you are on the beach looking out toward the ocean and someone asks you “what is that?” pointing to a tiny blip in the distance.
 How nice would it be to be able to tell them?
 Well with a cheap pair of binoculars, you’ll know exactly what type of boat or marine life you’ve discovered.

-Flip flops are vital for that transition from the hot sand to the not as hot sand as you trek towards that watery abyss.
+Flip-flops are vital for that transition from the hot sand to the not-as-hot sand as you walk towards the ocean.
 Bring them and you won’t regret it.
 Be sure to pack a waterproof pair so you don’t mind rinsing them off in the handy showers near the beach access.

-Now this may seem like a no-brainer, but to those who don’t wear sunglasses regularly, you may forget this handy little item.
-Be sure to grab a polarized pair as they offer more protection from the sun beating off the water and white sandy beaches.
+Now, this may seem like a no-brainer, but to those who don’t wear sunglasses regularly, you may forget this handy little item.
+If you’re able to, pack a pair of polarized sunglasses as they offer more protection from the sun reflecting off of the water and the sand than non-polarized ones.